‘So many memories’: Over 500 homes feared destroyed by fire

 “It’s unbelievable when you look at the devastation that we don’t have a list of 100 missing persons,” the sheriff said.

 The sheriff said some communities were reduced to just “smoking holes in the ground.”
-He urged residents to wait for the all-clear to go back, warning that it was still too dangerous in many neighborhoods because of fire and fallen power lines.
+He urged residents to wait for the all-clear to go back because of the danger of fire and fallen power lines.

 Sarah Owens, her husband, adult son and their dog got out of their Superior home within 10 minutes of learning about the evacuation from a Facebook post.
 But as everyone tried leaving by way of the winding streets of the well-to-do Rock Creek neighborhood, it took them 1 ½ hours to go 2 miles (3.2 kilometers).